-Fraser and Neave, Limited ("F&N" or the "Company") and its business divisions (the "F&N Group" or the "Group") recognises the importance of strong corporate governance, and to this end, has in place sound corporate policies, business practices and internal controls to help the Company safeguard its assets and Shareholders' interests while pursuing sustainable growth and value-enhancement strategies.
+Fraser and Neave, Limited ("F&N" or the "Company") recognises the importance of strong corporate governance.
+To this end, F&N has in place sound corporate policies, business practices and internal controls to help F&N and its subsidiaries (the "Group") safeguard its assets and shareholders' interests while pursuing sustainable growth and value-enhancement strategies.

-F&N is listed on the Mainboard of the Singapore Exchange Securities Trading Limited ("SGX-ST") and believes in compliance with applicable laws, rules and regulations, including the SGX-ST Listing Manual ("Listing Manual"), and the principles and guidelines of the Code of Corporate Governance 2012 (the "Code").
-The Company is guided in its corporate governance practices by the principles of the Code, and continues to strive towards achieving a high standard of corporate governance and corporate transparency.
+F&N is listed on the Mainboard of the Singapore Exchange Securities Trading Limited ("SGX-ST") and is firmly committed to compliance with applicable laws, rules and regulations, including the SGX-ST Listing Manual ("Listing Manual"), and the principles and guidelines of the Code of Corporate Governance 2012 (the "Code").
+The Company is guided in its corporate governance practices by the principles of the Code, and continues to strive towards maintaining high standards of corporate governance and corporate transparency.